-The European childminders training to support inclusion of children with autism spectrum disorder (ChildIN) project focuses developing a training for European childminders to foster inclusion of children on the autism spectrum.
-Running from November 2018 to April 2021, the project is funded by the European Commission’s Erasmus+ Programme.
+The European childminders training to support inclusion of autistic children (ChildIN) project focused on developing a training for European childminders to foster inclusion of children on the autism spectrum.
+Running from November 2018 to April 2021, the project was funded by the European Commission’s Erasmus+ Programme.

-In recent decades, there has been a growing interest on the availability and the quality of early education and care (ECEC) in the European Union: this is due both for an increased understanding about the role played by early years in children’s development, and to the need of supporting women’s labour force participation.
+In recent decades, there has been a growing interest on the availability and the quality of early education and care (ECEC) in the European Union.
+This is due both to an increased understanding of the role played by early years in children’s development, and to the need of supporting women’s labour force participation.

-The project brings together three training and certification providers; one public body dealing with welfare and support to families and communities; and two associations representing people on the autism spectrum and their families at national and European level to:
+The project brought together three training and certification providers, one public body dealing with welfare and support to families and communities, and two associations representing people on the autism spectrum and their families at national and European level to:

-The project coordinator, the IPERIA Institut from France, works closely with all the other partners, including: Le Conséil départemental de la Nièvre from France, Academia Comenius and the Associação Portuguesa para as Perturbações do Desenvolvimento e Autismo de Coimbra APPDA from Portugal, Techpal Sp. z o.o. from Poland and Autism-Europe from Belgium.
+The project coordinator, the IPERIA Institut from France, worked closely with all the other partners, including: le Conséil départemental de la Nièvre from France, Academia Comenius and the Associação Portuguesa para as Perturbações do Desenvolvimento e Autismo de Coimbra – APPDA from Portugal, Techpal Sp. z o.o. from Poland and Autism-Europe from Belgium.

-Autism-Europe takes lead on the Dissemination and the Policy Recommendations Workpackages, apart from taking responsibility for the international event, which will be held in Brussels by April 2021.
+Autism-Europe took the lead on the Dissemination and the Policy Recommendations Work-Packages, apart from taking responsibility for the project’s final international event held in Brussels, Belgium, by April 2021.

-The evaluation of the competence framework will be supported by a focus group comprising professional childminders, VET providers, healthcare professionals and individuals on the autism spectrum and their families.
-This has been designed to ensure that key stakeholders are actively involved in designing the project at all stages to ensure relevance and appropriateness.
+The evaluation of the competence framework was supported by a focus group comprising professional childminders, VET providers, healthcare professionals and individuals on the autism spectrum and their families.
+This was designed to ensure that key stakeholders were actively involved in designing the project at all stages to ensure relevance and appropriateness.

 About the Erasmus+ Programme